nptnl/mtrio-ferrum/readme.md

 In addition to refusing math libraries, I also chose to ignore built-in complex number functionality and the exponentiation operator.
 Everything here is built from scratch; I like my math completely homemade.

-This is a personal project, so new stuff will only be added when I feel like adding it.
+This is a personal project, so I'll be focusing less on speed, and new stuff will only be added when I feel like adding it.

 ## **We have:** *(so far)*